Sterling Highway: Interstate Highway System

 Sterling Highway is part of the unsigned part of the Interstate Highway System as Interstate A-3.

 Major intersections

-Mileposts on the Seward Highway begin with Mile 37 (60 km), continuing from the mileposts of the Seward Highway.
+Mileposts on the Sterling Highway begin with Mile 37 (60 km), continuing from the mileposts of the Seward Highway.
 (The 0 (zero) mile marker for the Seward Highway is in downtown Seward, at the intersection of 3rd and Railway Avenues.
 Thus, mileposts along the Sterling Highway reflect distance from Seward, which is not actually on the Sterling Highway.